 However, in the self-sacrificing act of killing the others to release them from their endless torture, the narrator has regained a measure of humanity.
 It's a happy ending, by Harlan Ellison standards.

-Brilliantly subverted in Joseph Heller's Catch Twenty Two, which ends with the entire supporting cast dead, the protagonist faced with an enormous moral dilemma, and the entire world seemingly falling apart, only for the main character to realize that he can just leave.
+Subverted in Joseph Heller's Catch-22, which ends with the entire supporting cast dead, the protagonist faced with an enormous moral dilemma, and the entire world seemingly falling apart, only for the main character to realize that he can just leave.
 He does so, and the reader is left unsure whether he should laugh or cry.

 And in the second book of the Word Bearers trilogy.
 A minor Imperial character fights desperately to save a young boy, even managing to lead him across the icy wastelands and through a battle between Chaos Space Marines and Dark Eldar unscathed.
 At the end of their story, he successfully fights his way through a seething tide of millions of refugees to ensure that the boy is one of the last accepted onto a shuttle, calmly leaving and accepting his impending death via Exterminatus because it means the boy is safe.
 And then we get a single line that the boy is actually a Genestealer infectee and so will end up leading the Tyranid invasion deeper into the Imperium.